AlexisTessier/es6-construct-inject-init-pattern/README.md

 		return this;
 	}

 	//Then, the init method.
-Return this too and can make complex initilization action, and access to the instance dependencies.
+Return this too and can do complex initilization action, and access to the instance dependencies.
 Destructuring assignement is not mandatory. init(){
 		this.description = this.name === "John Doe" ? "but he has no real name" : "and his name is "+this.name;